Bylaws Of The

 North Dakota Grape and Wine Association

 Section 1.
-The purposes of the North Dakota Grape and Wine Association (NDGWA) shall be to carry out within the State of North Dakota and surrounding areas the education, and promotion, and extension of the art and science of viticulture and oenology in North Dakota including any and all agricultural, horticultural, and related purposes connected therewith.
+The purposes of the North Dakota Grape and Wine Association, hereafter referred to as the NDGWA, shall be to carry out within the State of North Dakota and surrounding areas the education, promotion and extension of the art and science of viticulture and oenology including any and all agricultural, horticultural, and related purposes connected therewith.

 - Supporting research that adds to the scientific knowledge about viticulture and oenology and related issues;

 - Promoting the Grape and Wine industry;

 - Providing community education and support services for people involved in viticulture and oenology;

 - Informing the public about viticulture and oenology;